 NOTE 4: the definition of the performance of a network entity depends on the type of network entity.
-In this document, network entity represents either a gNB or a 5GC NF.
-The performance of a network entity can be e.g. data volume.
+In this document, network entity can represent a gNB, a 5GC NF, etc. The performance of a network entity can be e.g. data volume.

+Energy Consumption (EC): See definition in TS 28.310 [12].

+Energy Efficiency (EE): See definition in TS 28.310 [12].

 renewable energy: energy from renewable non-fossil sources.